top of page

 Parents of the student body president: How are we going to afford law school?!

 Congratulations to the grads, along with one last piece of advice: Go out and get a job while you still know everything.
-You won’t even have to toss your mortarboard into the air for that.

 Your turn.
 Any sage advice for graduates?
 Tell us your thoughts below.